GDevelopApp/GDevelop-examples/examples/draggable-physics/Readme.md

-Test the Draggable (Physics) extension.
+Simple example game to demonstrate the Draggable (Physics) extension.